Contentious Probate Solicitors

 Not just anyone can contest a will.
 Usually, you need to have a specific reason and a close relationship with the person who has died.
 Most often, people who can contest a will are family members, like spouses, children or grandchildren.
 Sometimes, people who were financially dependent on the person who's passed away can also have a say.

-If you're named in the will as a beneficiary, you can contest if you think something is wrong.
+If you're named in the will as a beneficiary, you can contest it if you think something is wrong.
 Basically, you need to be someone who stands to lose or gain something significant depending on what the will says.
+Our experienced contentious probate lawyers can advise you on your eligibility to issue a legal challenge.

-It's always best to talk to a legal expert to see if you've got a solid reason for contesting a probate.
+It's always best to talk to a legal expert to see if you've got a solid reason for contesting probate after a loved one’s passing.

-If you're thinking of contesting a will, you should know that time is of the essence.
-You usually have a limited period to make your case.
-In the UK, for example, you typically have six months from the date of the grant of probate to contest a will.
-This is the official document that gives the go-ahead for the estate to be distributed according to the terms of the will.
+If you're thinking of contesting a will or challenging an executor’s decisions, you should know that time is of the essence.
+The grant of probate is the official document that gives the go-ahead for the estate to be distributed according to the terms of the will.
+This means that once the grant is issued, the executor can distribute the assets and challenging the contents of the will might be tricky.
+If you are thinking of making a claim for a financial provision from the estate, you typically only have six months from the date of the grant of probate to do so.
 Missing this deadline could mean you lose your chance to contest unless you have a really good reason for the delay and the court decides to give you some extra time.

 Why is there a time limit?
-Well, the law likes to keep things moving along.
-It's not fair on the other people who stand to inherit if things are up in the air for ages.
-Plus, the assets might have already been handed out, making things more complicated and messy for everyone.
+The law aims to keep things moving and it's not fair on the other people who stand to inherit if matters are up in the air for a long time.
+Plus, once assets have already been handed out, things can become more complicated for everyone if the will is later overturned.

-So, if you think you have a good reason to contest a will, it's best to get legal advice as soon as possible.
+So, if you think you have a good reason to contest a will, or you have been left out and would like to make a claim for a financial provision, it's best to get legal advice as soon as possible.
 Waiting too long could make it much harder for you to get what you believe is rightfully yours.
+Speak to our specialist solicitors today for advice tailored to your situation.

 Another thing to consider is family dynamics.
 Contesting a will can stir up emotions and potentially create rifts between family members.
 This could have long-term implications that go beyond the financial aspect of inheritance.

-So, before contesting, it's a good idea to weigh up the pros and cons carefully.
+So, before proceeding with a claim, it's a good idea to weigh up the pros and cons carefully.
 Make sure you've got solid grounds to contest and consult a legal expert to get a clearer picture of where you stand.
 It's a big decision, and it's important to be fully aware of the potential consequences, both good and bad.

 Got questions or ready to get going?
 Just give us a ring on 0800 1380 458 or drop us a line through the website.
 Whenever you need us, we're here to help.